 David A. Vaninetti-Smart FLCM

 David began his musical career at the age of 13 in his home town in North Devon.
-In 1987, he joined the Army and where he finished his career as principal oboist of the Life Guards Band of the Household Cavalry Mounted Regiment in 1998.
+In 1987, he joined the Army as musician and left in 1998 having held the position of Principal Oboist of the Life Guards Band of the Household Cavalry Mounted Regiment.